|Date reviewed:||September 2019|

-Lees Brook Community School students needs a catered for from a wide variety backgrounds including Special Educational Needs.
+Lees Brook Community School students’ needs are catered for from a wide variety of backgrounds including Special Educational Needs.

 Lees Brook Community School provides for all forms of Special Educational Needs as described in the SEND Code of Practice.
 These include:

 • Communication and interaction difficulties: including difficulties with speech, language and/or communication; diagnosed conditions such as Autism or Asperger’s Syndrome.